mirror/dd-wrt/src/router/tor/doc/HACKING/CodingStandards.md

    - To base your code on the appropriate branch?
    - To include a file in the `changes` directory as appropriate?

+If you are submitting a major patch or new feature, or want to in the future...

+   - Set up Chutney and Stem, see HACKING/WritingTests.md
+   - Run `make test-full` to test against all unit and integration tests.

+If you have changed build system components:
+   - Please run `make distcheck`
+   - For example, if you have changed Makefiles, autoconf files, or anything else that affects the build system.

 How we use Git branches
 =======================